Trying Kolkata’s Finest yet Affordable Sushi at Snack on Sushi

 What I love about Snack on sushi?

-On a Christmas afternoon when you expect most restaurants to be fully booked, we found a place to dine immediately.
-While this can be a perk for the diners, this isn’t something the restaurant owners would like to read.
+On a Christmas afternoon when you’d expect most restaurants to be fully booked, we found a place to dine right away.
+While this can be a perk for diners, it isn’t something restaurant owners would like to read.
 Honestly, I feel, the location of Snack On Sushi could be one of the reasons for this.
-It is primarily accessible by Uber, Ola, etc. and only one auto service runs in that vicinity.
+It is primarily accessible by Uber, Ola, etc., and only one auto service runs in that vicinity.

 Sushi isn’t something that is highly popular in a place like Kolkata, so that could also be another reason why you’d easily be able to secure a place to sit.
 Also, the name of the restaurant (by default) portrays that sushi is the main thing that they serve.
 While they offer more things to try, sushi inevitably takes away the attention refraining some people from coming here (I feel).